 While 2018 features your standard mix of beautiful meteor showers to enjoy, there's one manmade version on the horizon that has a very small possibility of making more than just a visual impact.

-The 34-foot-long, 8.5-ton Tiangong-1, China's first-ever space lab, is predicted to make an uncontrolled reentry into Earth's atmosphere sometime in March.
+The 34-foot-long, 8.5-ton Tiangong-1, China's first-ever space lab, is predicted to make an uncontrolled reentry into Earth's atmosphere sometime in March or early April.
 Unlike other orbiting spacecraft, which either burn up completely in Earth's atmosphere or feature a controlled descent into a remote "space graveyard" in the Pacific called Point Nemo, Tiangong-1's return is completely at the mercy of the laws of physics.

 "You really can’t steer these things," Harvard astrophysicist Jonathan McDowell told the Guardian.
 "Even a couple of days before it re-enters we probably won’t know better than six or seven hours, plus or minus, when it’s going to come down.
 Not knowing when it’s going to come down translates as not knowing where it's going to come down."

-China's space agency, which first lost contact with the craft's telemetry services in September 2016, has estimated that the Tiangong-1 will reenter somewhere between latitudes 42.8 ° North and 42.8 ° South; an area largely covered by ocean, but also land masses that include countries such as the U.S., Southern Europe, China, the Middle East, South America, Australia and New Zealand.
+China's space agency, which lost contact with the craft's telemetry services in September 2016, has estimated Tiangong-1 will reenter somewhere between latitudes 42.8° North and 42.8° South, an area largely covered by ocean, but also with some major population centers.
+Potential reentry locations include parts of the U.S., Southern Europe, China, the Middle East, South America, Australia and New Zealand.

-Ground trace of Tiangong-1 over a period of 1 day.
-(Photo: CNES)
+Ground trace of Tiangong-1 over a period of one day.
+(Image: CNES)

-While the chances are extremely small, 1 in 10,000 according the The Verge, that pieces of the space lab will impact any person or property, the event is still worth keeping an eye on.
-An estimated 10-40 percent of the spacecraft is expected to survive reentry, with some pieces weighing as much as 220 pounds hitting the Earth at high speeds.
+While the chances are extremely small, 1 in 10,000 according the the Verge, that pieces of the space lab will impact any person or property, the event is still worth keeping an eye on.
+An estimated 10 to 40 percent of the spacecraft is expected to survive reentry, with some pieces weighing as much as 220 pounds hitting the Earth at high speeds.

 "According to public sources, Tiangong-1 is a big cylinder of 10 meters long for a weight of 8.5 tons, a kind of big bus with solar panels on the sides," Stéphane Christy of the French space agency CNES said in an interview.
 "When the object gets closer to the 80 km altitude, it will begin to fragment into several pieces.
 Most of the pieces will be destroyed by the heat, but some (the tanks for example) can arrive more or less whole on the ground."

-Using simulations that take into account the decaying orbit of Tiangong-1, as well as the impact of solar flux (solar activity increases friction, which hastens the degradation of the space lab's orbit), Christy and his team at CNES predict the craft will return to Earth on March 11.
-They're quick to add, however, that their estimate comes with an "uncertainty of more or less 18 days.")
+Using simulations that take into account the decaying orbit of Tiangong-1, as well as the impact of solar flux (solar activity increases friction, which hastens degradation of the space lab's orbit), Christy and his team at CNES predicted the craft will return to Earth March 11.
+(They were quick to add, however, that estimate comes with an "uncertainty of more or less 18 days.")
 More recently, the U.S.-funded Aerospace Corporation has estimated the return will occur April 3, give or take a week, while the European Space Agency estimates a return window between March 29 and April 9.

 Possible light show